 Rapid Re-Housing: A History and Core Components

-Rapid re-housing has become an increasingly important tool in a community’s response to homelessness.
+Rapid re-housing has become an increasingly important tool in communities’ responses to homelessness.
 The model has shown success on the individual level – helping households exit homelessness and not return to shelter.
 Additionally, it has helped communities decrease the number of people experiencing homelessness and the amount of time households spend homeless.

 Rapid re-housing places a priority on moving a family or individual experiencing homelessness into permanent housing as quickly as possible, ideally within 30 days of a client becoming homeless and entering a program.
 While originally aimed primarily at people experiencing homelessness due to short-term financial crises, programs across the country have begun to assist individuals and families who are traditionally perceived as more difficult to serve.
 This includes people with limited or no income, survivors of domestic violence, and those with substance abuse issues.
 Although the duration of financial assistance may vary, many programs find that, on average, four to six months of financial assistance is sufficient to stably re-house a household.

-This paper will provide a brief background on rapid re-housing, current research on the strategy, and add detail and context to the three core components of the model: housing identification, rent and move-in assistance, and rapid re-housing case management and services.
+This paper will provide a brief background on rapid re-housing and current research on the strategy.
+It will also add detail and context to the three core components of the model: housing identification, rent and move-in assistance, and rapid re-housing case management and services.

 Since federal rapid re-housing funds became available, a number of communities prioritizing rapid re-housing as a response to homelessness have seen significant decreases in their homeless populations.
 For example, from 2012 to 2014, Memphis, Tennessee saw an overall decrease in homelessness of 21 percent and a 25.6 percent decrease in family homelessness.
 Between 2007 and 2014, Mercer County, New Jersey decreased family homelessness by 66 percent.
 Additional communities experiencing decreases include: Spokane, Washington; Boise, Idaho; Las Vegas, Nevada; and Richmond, Virginia.
-Other localities, including Palm Beach County, Florida; Alameda County, California; Salt Lake County, Utah; and the State of Michigan, have seen decreases in the amount of time that households spend homeless, less recidivism, and improved permanent housing outcomes relative to other available interventions.
+Other localities, including Palm Beach County, Florida; Alameda County and San Francisco, California; Salt Lake County, Utah; the State of Michigan; and Cincinnati, Ohio, have seen decreases in the amount of time that households spend homeless, less recidivism, and improved permanent housing outcomes relative to other available interventions.

 Evidence of Effectiveness